Hitachi: Post-war reconstruction and expansion (1945–1990)

 In 1978, Hitachi's Twin-Well Hi-CMOS process ushered in a new era in the global semiconductor industry.
 For instance, the Hitachi HM6147 chip, developed by a Hitachi team led by Toshiaki Masuhara, was able to match the Intel's flagship 2147 HMOS's performance with 87 per cent less power.
-Until the early 1980s, American semiconductor producers were focusing on the development and production of NMOS transistors, with which they dominated the global market, while Hitachi invested heavily in developing efficient CMOS transistors.
+Until the early 1980s, American semiconductor producers were focusing on the development and production of NMOS transistors, with which it dominated the global market, while Hitachi invested heavily in developing efficient CMOS transistors.
 This success led to the world's three largest manufacturers by revenue all being Japanese companies by 1987, amongst which Hitachi was counted.
 Hitachi Europe, Ltd. was established in 1982.

-In 1989, Hitachi Research Lab engineers performed the famous two-slit experiment using their new electron-transmitting display technology, with the goal to see what happens when individual electrons pass through a double-slit, one at a time — testing whether interference (a wave behavior) still appears even when there are no pairs of electrons to “interfere” with each other.
+In 1989, Hitachi Research Lab engineers performed the famous two-slit experiment using its new electron-transmitting display technology, with the goal to see what happens when individual electrons pass through a double-slit, one at a time — testing whether interference (a wave behavior) still appears even when there are no pairs of electrons to “interfere” with each other.
 What they saw at first, showed random dots on the screen, one by one.
 However, over time — as more electrons were fired — a pattern of alternating bright and dark bands appeared.
 This was the same interference pattern seen in Young’s light experiment.